MithilaShetty/Car-Cancellation-Prediction/README.md

 ## Documentation

-The comprehensive documentation covering all three projects is available in the file:
+The comprehensive documentation  is available in the file:

 **`Mithila_Final Project(3 cases).pdf`**